 Each year, Canadian medical school hopefuls look across the border for their medical education.
-While there are obvious challenges (adapting to a different health care system, returning to a Canadian residency, and much higher costs), the higher acceptance rates at US programs (about 40% overall for US allopathic programs, as compared to just 17% in Canada) can make an American medical education appealing.
+While there are obvious challenges (adapting to a different health care system, returning to a Canadian residency, and much higher education costs), the higher acceptance rates at U.S. programs (about 36.2% overall per AAMC, as compared to around 19.6% in Canada) can make an American medical education appealing.

 If you’re a Canadian considering going south for medical school, here are some things you should keep in mind:

 Your future path will be determined by choices you make now.
 Do you want to return to Canada for your residency training?
 In that case, you probably want to pursue allopathic medicine; graduates of accredited U.S. allopathic medical schools are eligible for the Canadian R-1 match.

 Osteopathic graduates can apply for the CaRMS R-1 match as well, but at this time, only Quebec accepts them unconditionally; other provinces consider them international medical graduates (IMGs) with additional qualifications.
 However, with the recent (2020) combined match in the U.S. blurring the distinction between osteopathic and allopathic training, it is likely that there will be increased recognition of D.O. graduates in the next few years.